jonahb/rpath/README.md

 ## Overview

-RPath lets you traverse graphs, such as XML documents, with just Ruby.
+RPath lets you query graphs, such as XML documents, with just Ruby.

 RPath can operate on [Nokogiri](http://www.nokogiri.org) documents, [REXML](http://www.germane-software.com/software/rexml/) documents, and the filesystem.
 Building adapters for other graphs is simple.